wearetheframers/frame-core-wip/docs/API/frame/framer/framer.md

   - If roles are None or an empty list and goals are provided, roles will be generated and new goals will be added to the existing ones.
   - If either roles or goals is provided (not None or empty list), the provided value will be used.

 - **Initialization**: The `initialize()` method is called after creating a Framer to ensure proper setup of roles and goals.
 This method handles various scenarios of role and goal initialization based on the provided or existing values.
+The `act()` method is automatically called during initialization to ensure the Framer starts acting immediately.

 ## Attributes